zacikpa/diffkemp-analysis/README.md

 4. Compare all consecutive pairs of snapshots using DiffKemp.

-The results will be exported into a file in the provided output directory in the following form.
+The results will be exported into a file in an output directory (`results` by default) in the following form.
 ```yaml
 1.0.17 -> 1.0.18:
   crypto_auth: syntactic